jgato/jgato/random_docs/rhacm_lifecycle_mamangement_operators.md

 Some comments on the Manifest for the `OperatorPolicy`:
- * `remediationAction: inform` following the ZTP way of doing.
+ * `remediationAction` following the ZTP way of doing.
 Policies are always inform, and the user can use TALM to decide when (And to which clusters) we want to remediate/apply the Policy.
 In our case, because of the current limitation, we dont use TALM but RHACM Governance to enforce when needed.
  * `subscription` is the usual specification for an operator `subcription`.
 Here `startingCSV` will be the version that will be used to configure the cluster right after the installation.
+The corresponding InstallPlan will be automatically created.
  * `versions`: This is the list of versions that we allow to get installed.
-For an starting installation, maybe here, we only want to allow one.
-Which is actually the one we used for the `startingCSV`.
-The `startingCSV` InstallPlan is always automatically approved, no matter your option on `upgradeApproval`.
-We could add more versions that we know have been validated, their different InstallPlans will be created, but none of them approved automatically.
+We could add more versions that we know have been validated.
 By the moment, we will keep only one version, following the idea of having a reference blueprint with an specific version of an operator validated.
- * `upgradeApproval: none` , every InstallPlan created from `versions` will not be automatically approved.
-Only the `startingCSV` InstallPlan will be approved.
-This allow us to have very strict control on which versions of the operator is installed.
+ * `upgradeApproval` , in a first phase, the `subscription.startingCSV` determinates the version to install the Operator.
+This plan is always automatically created and approved.
+From this `subscription.startingCSV` other InstallPlans will be created, that are susceptible to replace the currently installed version.
+For these InstallPlans, more in concrete, for the ones in the `versions` list, the `upgradeApproval` value determinates the later behaviour:
+   *  If none, none of the existing InstallPlans will be automatically approved.
+   *  If Automatic, the available InstallPlans that belongs to the list of validated`versions` will be automatically approved.
+According to their upgrade path.
+In general, it would happen that there is not a long upgrade chain.
+It is more common to observe that your current installed operator is just replaced by the last available version.

+It is important to remark that the available `InstallPlans` in the cluster, are derived from the created `subscription` and the `currentCSV`.
+Based on the available versions of the catalog, that can replace the starting/running operator's version.
+This is not managed by the  `OperatorPolicy`, this is just OLM way of doing. `OperatorPolicy` can manage which starting version to install, and how to upgrade to one of the available ones.

 In summary, this `OperatorPolicy` will install the operator PTP with the version `v4.14.0-202404250639`.

 Also, we create another Policy->ConfigurationPolicy to manage the creation of the Namespace needed to install the Operator.